xtaran/dist-detect/PITCHME.md

 * Make output more readable.

+* Debian Jessie is currently available on the normal mirrors and in the historical archive.
+Handle this better.

 * Add support for more Debian derivatives → https://wiki.debian.org/Derivatives/Census

     * Supported ones like Trisquel, Linux Mint, Kali Linux.
     * Live-CDs like Tails, Grml and Knoppix
     * Discontinued ones (you also want to detect them) like Tanglu

-* Debian Jessie is currently available on the normal mirrors (x86 + ARM only) as well as in the historical archive (all architectures).
-Handle that case better.

 ---